 - Minimise shaving and waxing.
-When shaving, use new blade each time and moisturise the skin afterwards.
+When shaving, use a new blade each time and moisturise the skin afterwards.

-- Do not wear tight fitting clothes.
+- Do not wear tight-fitting clothes.

 - Ensure adequate sterilisation of hot tubs.

-- In case of repeated episodes of staphylococcal folliculitis, apply mupirocin ointment to the nostrils to eliminate S aureus carrier state.
+- In case of repeated episodes of staphylococcal folliculitis, apply mupirocin ointment to the nostrils to eliminate S. aureus carrier state.

 What is the treatment for bacterial folliculitis?